 We hope that you all have been doing well and that you and your families have all been staying healthy and safe during these unprecedented times.
 Below you will find the latest update on the state of our Summer 2020 season as well as the league as a whole.

 After thoroughly reviewing all of the state and local guidelines that are currently in place, speaking with the Orange County Health Agency (OCHA), and talking it over as a family, we have decided to further postpone the start of our next season.
 Instead of having practices begin on June 10th/11th as originally planned when we postponed the season back on April 1st, practices will now begin on September 30th/October 1st.
 First games will be pushed back to October 10th and the last day of the season will now be on December 19th.
-While the situation continues to change as new information surfaces every day, we are basing the revised start dates on the state of California’s four stage reopening plan (i.e. the Resilience Roadmap) which states that sports can resume play in stage three (possibly stage four for indoor sports according to an update released by the city of Orange last month [see pg.
+While the situation continues to change as new information surfaces every day, we are basing the revised start dates on the state of California’s four stage reopening plan (i.e. the Resilience Roadmap) which states that sports can resume play in stage three (possibly stage four for indoor sports according to an update released by the city of Orange on May 19th [see pg.
 16]).
 While there is some variance from county to county in terms of what can open when and the speed in which counties can move through these four stages, at the time being Orange County is still in stage two, and while there have been reports that the county could be moving into stage three in a few weeks, the overall consensus seems to be that it will most likely be a matter of months before the county is able to moves into this next stage.
-With this being the case, we have decided to air on the side of caution and start the season at a later date versus trying to start too early, which in turn would most likely end up in us just having to postpone the season once again.
+With this being the case, we have decided to err on the side of caution and start the season at a later date versus trying to start too early, which in turn would most likely end up in us just having to postpone the season once again.
 Plus, even if we were cleared to start in a few weeks, both of the gyms we use for practices and games are either still closed or only offering their services to small groups and/or for private training, so needless to say starting the season in the near future is not an option.
 As we move through the Summer, we will continue to closely monitor the situation as well as continue to formulate contingency plans should the season need to be further postponed.
-If the county is able to safely move into stage three and there is clear guidance in place for youth sports leagues to follow before Fall hits, we may consider starting the season at an earlier date (i.e. July or August), but for the time being we feel that it is ultimately safer and more realistic to aim for the aforementioned start dates.
+If the county is able to safely move into stage three and there is clear guidance in place for youth sports leagues to follow before Fall hits, we may consider starting the season at an earlier date (i.e. August), but for the time being we feel that it is ultimately safer and more realistic to aim for the aforementioned start dates.
 If everything goes as planned, team assignments and practice schedules will be finalized on September 26th/27th and you will be receiving a phone call from us on on one of those days letting you know whose team your player is on and what night/time they practice.
 We will make sure to keep you all updated should any changes occur in the meantime.